 3. Get a list of key stakeholders.
 Have the chief executive make a list of all community key stakeholders whom the new chief executive should know about, e.g., funders if the organization is a nonprofit, advisors (legal, accounting, real estate), “peer” organizations, etc.

-4. Review chief executive’s office facilities.
+4. Review the chief executive’s office facilities.
 Ask the chief executive to document the status of his/her office, e.g., ensure there are labels on all documents and drawers.
-Appropriate staff and at least two board member should meet with the chief executive to review where he/she keeps their files and major documents.
+Appropriate staff and at least two board members should meet with the chief executive to review where he/she keeps their files and major documents.
 Staff should retain a key to the office and appropriate board members should retain keys to the desk drawers and file cabinets.

 5. Review personnel status.
 Two or more board members should meet with the chief executive to review personnel files, e.g., are there any current personnel issues or pending major actions?
 If so, it may be best to wait until the transition to the new chief executive if this is expected to occur during the next month or so.

 6. The current chief executive should complete performance reviews on all personnel before he/she leaves.
-This ensures that the chief executive’s important feedback to personnel is collected before he/she goes, gives personnel a fair opportunity to reflect their past performance to the new chief executive, and gives the new chief executive the input he/she deserves about each employee to ensure effective supervision.
+This ensures that the chief executive’s important feedback to personnel is collected before he/she goes, gives personnel a fair opportunity to reflect on their past performance to the new chief executive, and gives the new chief executive the input he/she deserves about each employee to ensure effective supervision.

 Interim Coordination Between Board and Staff

 1. Emergency contacts for the staff.
 Staff should be given the names and phone numbers of at least two board members who can be contacted if needed.
 These two members should brief the entire board on the nature of any emergency calls from staff if calls were made.